ramuit44/galactusCrockeryShoppingCart/README.md

    ```

 * <h4> Product Thumbnail Component</h4>
  <p> Component for displaying product details like product name, price and image as tile in the Category page.
 On hovering over one of the product tiles, the component displays an overlay prompting the user to Add to Cart or View Details.
-On-Click functionality of the hovering buttons is also embeded into this component.</p>
+On-Click functionality of the hovering buttons is also embedded into this component.</p>
   ```html
    <product-thumb-nail product="product" add-to-cart-click="addProductToCart(productid)"></product-thumb-nail>
   ```